Steve-Yang-Sys/Generative-SD-Simulation-Models/README.md

 ## 📁 Step 1: File Preparation

-1. Create and export a JSON model output from your LLM (e.g., ChatGPT or Gemini) by using the suggested prompts.
+1. Create and export a JSON model output from your LLM (e.g., ChatGPT or Gemini) by using the suggested prompts here.
+# Dynamic model building in natural language:
  ```
-    As a system dynamics expert, I hope you can suggest a system dynamics model on "**DESCRIBE YOUR QUESTION HERE**", and strictly follow all the texts in the prompt as given below:
+    As a system dynamics expert, I hope you can suggest a system dynamics model on "DESCRIBE YOUR QUESTION HERE!", and strictly follow all the texts in the prompt as given below:
 prompt = (
         "Use plain texts for all the variable names and extract the following information in JSON format: stocks, flows, auxiliaries, and connectors. "
         "Return a JSON object with keys: 'stocks', 'flows', 'auxiliaries', 'connectors'. "